September 2021 update:

 By Order-in-Council approved July 18, 2017, the newly installed NDP Government appointed Fazil Mihlar Deputy Minister Ministry of Jobs, Trade and Technology.
-He remains in that position in 2019 under Minister of State for Trade George Chow.
+He moved to other jobs in the BC bureaucracy and in 2020 was appointed Deputy Minister in the Ministry of Energy, Mines and No Carbon Innovation.

 The following was published August 2017.